 The goal is to show maturity and insight into how you receive feedback from others.
 What would you say in your 3 words?
 Loyal, resilient, caring, patient, fair, dedicated, committed, helpful.

-If you saw another nurse administering the wrong drug dosage what would you do?
+If you saw another registered nurse administering the wrong drug dosage what would you do?

 What are you most proud of in your career?

 Careful.
 Most nurses keep this answer too general.
 Give a personal story about how you did everything to help someone.
-Outline how you provided excellent care.
+Outline how you provided quality care to a patient and the petient’s concerns.
 Include how you saw the patient get better or how they were discharged.

 How to Tell Your Story

 Many nursing interview questions require you to give specific examples of situations you encountered and had to deal with.
 In most cases, you’ll want to keep humor out of these stories.
 You don’t know how the interviewer handles humor and you also don’t want to be seen as someone who takes things lightly.
 Laughing at yourself is okay, but you can easily stray into making comments about patients, family members or healthcare team members, which would be bad.